Understanding Git Internals

 commit message\n\n

-The SHA1 hash is the hash of the tree object (snapshot of the repo at the time of commit).
+The SHA1 in the tree line is the hash of the tree object — a snapshot of the repo at the time of the commit.

 040000 tree 5b927967da7802a015477771744c25136ff6df61 bar